 Testing Your Speed

-Most people test speeds using a remote speed testing service like Ookla, DSLReports, or one provided by their ISP: AT&T, Comcast, Time-Warner, or my.verizon.com/services/speedtest/.
+Most people test speeds using a remote speed testing service like Ookla, DSLReports, Comparitech (raises money for charity), or one provided by their ISP: AT&T, Comcast, Time-Warner, or Verizon.
 But there are a few things to be aware of when doing this:

 - You are testing more than your adapter or network.
 Using an external test server tests not only your home setup, including your adapter, but everything between you and the server doing the test.
 So if your ISP is having a problem, the internet is congested, or the server is on the other side of the country, your results may reflect that.